 Monitoring of water levels in the seven East Camp underground mines continued.
-Their locations are shown on figure 2-23.
-During the year 2010, water levels rose between 6.4 and 7.8 ft in the mines, which was 0.1 ft to 0.5 ft more than last year's totals.
-The Berkeley Pit water level rose 7.32 ft, which is 0.15 ft more than last year (Table 2.2.1).
-Figure 2-24 shows the annual water-level changes graphically for these sites.
-The net 2010 water-level changes between the mine shafts and Berkeley Pit were very comparable.
+Their locations are shown in figure 2-25.
+During 2013, water levels rose between 6.62 and 6.87 ft in the mines, which were similar to last year's totals.
+The Berkeley Pit water level rose 8.12 ft, which is 1.38 ft more than last year (table 2.2.1).
+Waste material and unconsolidated alluvium that fell into the pit from the rotational slump that occurred on the southeast corner of the Berkeley Pit on February 8, 2013 resulted in an additional water-level rise of 0.60 ft in the pit and several nearby bedrock wells.
+No additional water-level increase was noted in the underground mine workings from this slump.
+Figure 2-26 shows the annual water-level changes graphically for these sites.
 The rate of water-level rise has slowed by 50 to 60 percent since 2003 when the Horseshoe Bend drainage water was diverted away from the pit.